RobertKoch/swa-itemtracker/README.md

 ##Usage
 At first you have to start all systems.
+Therefore you have two possibilities:
 Go in each folder of the repository and start them with the rackup command.
+Or you can use <a href="https://github.com/ddollar/foreman">foreman</a> to start all applications at once.
+Just go to the root directory of the project and start all apps with the command ``foreman start`` in your shell.

 Each system is running on a different port: